The dga of planar loops when $2n=4$: Introduction

+The definition is pictorial.
 Fix an even integer $2n \geq 0$.
 Draw $p$ vertical lines (\emph{bars}) in the plane.
 Mark $2n$ points (\emph{nodes}) on each bar.
 A \emph{system of planar loops (pinned by $p$ bars)} is an isotopy class of a number of disjoint loops which hits each node precisely once, and such that each loop hits at least two nodes.

-Given a chosen element $a$ of a commutative ring $R$, we may fit these systems of loops together as $p$ varies to form a chain complex of $R$-modules $\CPL(2n) = \CPL(2n;R,a)$, whose component $\CPL(2n)_p$ in degree $p$ is free with basis systems of planar loops pinned by $p$ bars.
-This complex, the \emph{dga of planar loops}, was introduced in \cite{BBRWS} to calculate certain $\Tor$ groups over Temperley--Lieb algebras, continuing earlier work of Boyd, Hepworth, and Sroka \cite{BH,Sroka}.
+Given a chosen element $a$ of a commutative ring $R$, we may fit these systems of loops together as $p$ varies to form a chain complex of $R$-modules $\CPL(2n) = \CPL(2n;R,a)$, whose component $\CPL(2n)_p$ in degree $p$ has $R$-basis systems of planar loops pinned by $p$ bars: this is the \emph{dga of planar loops}.

 The differential $d$ is given by $d = \sum_{i=0}^{p-1} (-1)^{p} d_i$, where $d_i$ deletes the $i$-th bar to regard the system of loops as pinned by $p-1$ bars.
 Any \emph{unpinned} loops (those not intersecting any bar) resulting from this are removed, and for each unpinned loop removed we multiply by $a \in R$.
 The complex $\CPL(2n)$ enjoys a product, given by juxtaposition of pictures, which gives it the structure of a dga.
-See \cref{fig:first diagram}.
+See \cref{fig:first diagram} (b) for an example of the product $\CPL(4)_2 \times \CPL(4)_2 \to \CPL(4)_4$.

 In \cite{BBRWS}, a minimal model for $\CPL(2n)$ is given: there is a weak equivalence

 of dg-$R$-algebras, where $x_i$ has degree $i$ and the differential is given by: